habuka036/wakame-vdc-wiki/en/install-guide.md

       --size 149084 \
       --allocation-size 359940 \
       --container-format gz \
-      --checksum 55dcc87838af4aa14eb3eb986ea756d3
+      --checksum 1f841b195e0fdfd4342709f77325ce29

-Next we tell Wakame-vdc that this backup object is a machine image that we can start instances from.
+Next we tell Wakame-vdc that this backup object is a machine image that we can start instances of.

     image add local bo-lucid5d \
       --account-id a-shpoolxx \